-Today, we’ll help you spot a fake salt lamp since numerous vendors sell replicas.
-Stay with us till the end to dodge the fake lamps out there.
+Today, we’ll help you spot a fake salt lamp, so you invest your bucks in an authentic unit and have improved wellness.
+Stay with us till the end to have the genuine and best Himalayan salt lamp.

 Salt lamps are made to create soothing effects in your room.
-It gives a natural and soft light that doesn’t illuminate the entire room – no matter how big.
-The first difference between a fake and a real salt lamp is the amount of light.
+It gives a natural, soft light that doesn’t illuminate the entire room – no matter how big.
+One of the differences between a fake and a real salt lamp is the amount of light it casts off.

 Salt lamps are made to purify the air in your room.
-They magnetize the moisture and traps them.
+They magnetize the moisture and trap them to clean your surrounding.
 That’s how they become sweaty and shed droplets.
-If your salt lamp is not giving off water droplets, it’s absolutely fake.
+If your salt lamp is not leaking water droplets, it’s absolutely fake.

 Remember, the salt of the salt lamp comes from the Khewra mines of Pakistan.
-There’s no other country of origin for this salt since the mountains exist in Pakistan.
+There’s no other country of origin for this salt since the mountains exist in the Nothern areas of Pakistan.
 Give attention to where the salt has come from.

 If not labeled, you can also request the manufacturer to answer your query.
 Make not the mistake of confusing the country of origin with the country of assembling.
 Numerous vendors trade the salt to their country and manufacture it there.
-What you have to be careful of is if the salt is coming from Pakistan or not.
+You have to be careful of whether the salt is coming from Pakistan or not.

 Before buying a Himalayan salt lamp, inquire about the return policy.
 Scan if it’s mentioned along with the product details.
 If not, put forward this question before the seller and wait for the answer.